armijnhemel/binaryanalysis-ng/README.md

 ### Other distributions without Nix

-Note: this list is incomplete.
+Note: this list is vastly incomplete.
 It is highly recommended to use Nix.

 * a recent Linux distribution (Fedora 35 or higher, or equivalent)
 * Python 3.9.x or higher